kraslav4ik/Key-Terms-Extraction/README.md

 Reads text from text or xml-file(example of xml file is in `"./Key Terms Extraction/texts"`).

-Preprocessing consist of the following:
+Preprocessing consists of the following:
 * Words Lemmatization
 * Removing punctuation and stop-words
 * Extracting only then nouns